Seronera Wildlife Lodge is built around a massive rock outcrop in the Serengeti.

 Usual board basis: Full Board

 Food quality: The food at Seronera Wildlife Lodge is a combination of international and local dishes.
-It will often be served buffet style to cater for the number of guests at the lodge.
-It is only served à la carte if there are fewer than 30 guests.
+It is usually served buffet style to cater for the number of guests at the lodge.

 Dining style: Individual Tables